 Pollak and Manigault created the Charleston Academy of Domestic Pursuits (located in Charleston, North Carolina) in 2011 – after meeting at a dinner party – in hopes of teaching the value and importance of domestic home life.
 The Academy’s unique curriculum includes everything from cocktail-party etiquette and business entertaining, to dealing with household guests and cooking for the holidays.

 Each month, as part of our Swatch of the Month Club, we are demonstrating some of our most popular techniques so that you might try your hand at creating new designs and embroideries.
 If you join the Swatch of the Month Club, you will receive a ready-to-sew package each month with the supplies needed to make that month’s unique piece.
-Just provide your own needles, pins, and scissors (or purchase an Essential Sewing Kit from our online store).
+Just provide your own needles, pins, and scissors.
 Techniques and instruction can be found in Alabama Studio Sewing + Design.

 Holidays often mean family visits, friends and neighbors stopping by unannounced, parties, and dinners.
 But, all of this merriment can come with a bit of chaos, rushing around, and readying for all of these events.
 Avoiding clutter may be impossible, but there are easy ways to help make your home look holiday ready at a moment’s notice.
 Our DIY Round Facets Pillow kit is part of our limited-time Handmade Holiday collection and is a small enough project to complete before the holiday season begins in earnest.